 You might be wondering what harm could come from sitting on a sofa.
 Your sofa is coated with flame retardants and protected with stain- and water-repellents made with a chemical called PFOA.
 Flame retardants are bad news for men.

 They have been linked to lower sperm counts, low sperm motility, and abnormally shaped sperm, while PFOA exposure in occupational settings and in people whose water has been contaminated with it show that the chemical can increase cholesterol levels.
-If you can’t replace your sofa, dust and vacuum it
+If you can’t replace your sofa, dust and vacuum it regularly because both chemicals bind to dust which you’ll inhale every time you sit on the sofa.

 2. Body Sprays